baggepinnen/SignalAlignment.jl/README.md

 [![Coverage](https://codecov.io/gh/baggepinnen/SignalAlignment.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/SignalAlignment.jl)

+This package takes a vector of signals and tries to align them.

+One use case for this is when two different instruments are used to record something that is going on, but they may record at different sample rates, have no synchronization, or have different time offsets.
+Before analyzing such experiments, it may be helpful to align the signals to each other.

 # Function reference
 - `align_signals`: Main entrypoint for signal alignment
 - `syncplot`: takes the same arguments as `align_signals` (except `output`) and plots the aligned signals